boostorg/hof/doc/src/quickstart.md

 Lambdas
 -------

 Instead of writing function objects which can be a little verbose, we can write the functions as lambdas instead.
 However, by default lambdas cannot be statically initialized at compile time.
-So we can use the `FIT_STATIC_LAMBDA` to initialize them at compile time:
+So we can use the [`FIT_STATIC_LAMBDA`](lambda.md) to initialize them at compile time:

-    const constexpr auto sum = FIT_STATIC_LAMBDA(auto x, auto y) {
+    FIT_STATIC_FUNCTION(sum) = FIT_STATIC_LAMBDA(auto x, auto y)
+    {
         return x + y;
     };